xbeat/Machine-Learning/README.md

 In Python, strings are created easily and can be concatenated using the + operator.

 Code:

+## Limitations of Normal Distribution in Nature

+The Limitations of Normal Distribution

+The normal distribution, while widely used, is not always the best model for real-world phenomena.
+Many natural processes are asymmetric or involve multiplicative effects, which the normal distribution fails to capture accurately.

 ## Exploring General Topology with Python